CPAP Equipment: Comfort & Cleaning

 - Sleeping on your side or stomach is preferable to sleeping on your back because sleeping on your back worsens all forms of sleep-disordered breathing.
 However, sleeping on your side or stomach can present problems with CPAP therapy.
 Both positions can put pressure on one side of your mask increasing your leak rate.
 Your options are to (1) try a mask that other side sleepers like (2) try bed pillows made for CPAP users.

-- Masks: We have found some masks allow for movement in sleeping position better than others.
+- Masks: In our experience, some masks allow for movement in different sleeping positions better than others.
 See our recommended masks for Active or Side/Stomach Sleepers.

 - Special CPAP Pillows: Regular bed pillows can put pressure against the mask and cause leaks.
 CPAP pillows are made with CPAP users in mind.
 These special pillows are designed to minimize the contact of the CPAP mask with the pillow, even when you are sleeping on your side.

-- Masks: We have found some masks allow for movement in sleeping position better than others.
+- Masks: In our experience, some masks allow for movement in different sleeping positions better than others.
 See our recommended masks for Active or Side/Stomach Sleepers.

 - How do I stop mask leaks?

-- Air leaks are caused by masks that are too big, too old, or just the wrong style.
+- Air leaks can be caused by masks that are too big, too old, or simply the wrong style.

 Air leaking into the eyes is usually an indication that the mask is too big (long or wide) as are leaks at the base of the nose.
 Leaks may also occur under the nose due to facial hair.